 Proudly serving the Gainesville community since 1987.

-Can lead to gaps between your gum line and teeth.
+Eating sticky foods can lead to gaps between your gum line and teeth.
 The gap allows for harmful bacteria to build up, which causes severe damage to the bone structure and supporting tissue.

 If there is any saliva or moisture in your cavity when your Gainesville dentist is inserting your filling, it will not bond correctly.
 When the resin is unable to bond, your filling will fall out.